Daniel-Waiger/automatic-object-detection-with-PTBIOP-cellpose-wrapper-and-morphoLibJ/Readme.md

 # Shape Detection and Analysis for Muscle Fibers with PTBIOP Cellpose Wrapper and MorphoLibJ

 This repository contains an IJM script designed to automatically detect and analyze objects in images using the PTBIOP-Cellpose wrapper and the MorphoLibJ plugin.
+As published in [A deep learning-based automated image analysis for histological evaluation of broiler pectoral muscle] (https://www.sciencedirect.com/science/article/pii/S0032579123003115?via%3Dihub)

 ## Author